kj3moraes/biblioteca/README.md

 # biblioteca

-A automated library system using OCR
+A automated library system using OCR.